MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-fra-cash-registers.md

 ## Set up Commerce for France

 This section describes the Commerce settings that are specific to and recommended for France.
-For more information on common Commerce features and settings, see [Commerce home page](../index.md).
+For more information about common Commerce features and settings, see [Commerce home page](../index.md).

 To use the France-specific functionality, you must complete these tasks: